collectiveaccess/ProvidenceDocs/_source/setup/install/CentOS8.rst

 Edit `setup.php`, changing settings to suit.
 At a minimum you will need to edit the database login settings `__CA_DB_USER__`, `__CA_DB_PASSWORD__`, `__CA_DB_DATABASE__`.
 You may want to edit other settings, which are described by notes within `setup.php`.
 You should also edit the `__CA_STACKTRACE_ON_EXCEPTION__` to be true.
 This will allow you to receive full error messages on screen if something goes wrong.
 You may also set `__CA_CACHE_BACKEND__` to "Redis" to use the Redis memory-based cache system.
 Redis is faster and more reliable than the default file-based caching system, but requires Redis to be running on the server.

-By default yum installs the MySQL database server with an all-access, password-less administrative account named `root`.
+By default dnf installs the MySQL database server with an all-access, password-less administrative account named `root`.
 It's generally insecure to leave this account password-less, but in a testing environment this may not matter.
 If you decide to use the root account, set `__CA_DB_USER__` to "root", leave `__CA_DB_PASSWORD__` blank and set `__CA_DB_DATABASE__` to the name you'll use for your database.
 For this example, we'll assume the database is to be named `my_archive`.

 MySQL can support multiple databases in a single installation, so the `my_archive` database must be created explicitly.
-Log into mysql in your terminal using the `mysql` command (assuming you haven't set a password for the root account):
+Log into mysql in the terminal using the `mysql` command (assuming you haven't set a password for the root account):

 .. code::